 Use substitute things from around the house to get started.
 It doesn’t matter on a stream if you look like you just walked out of an Orvis catalog or not.
 Nobody cares.
 For years I had hemostats and nipper hanging on a piece of string tied to a ring on my waders, while my sunglasses had a piece of yarn as a strap my daughter gave me.
 In other words, buy what you must and be creative with the rest.
 Believe me, if the fly fishing bug grabs you, you will acquire everything you need over time and still wish you had this or that.

-If you are coming from another form of trout fishing you may already have some of the equipment needed for fly fishing.
-That will reduce what the start-up cost for fly fishing is greatly.
+If you are coming from another form of trout fishing you may already have some of the equipment needed for fly fishing that will reduce the start-up cost for fly fishing greatly.
 A typical trout fisherman usually has waders, vests and many of the other accessories we spoke about in the equipment list.
 If this is you then you’ll need a rod, reel, line, leader, tippet and flies.
 Of course, you will spend a lot less than if having to buy everything.
 On the other hand, if you are a complete newbie to the sport and need to “get it all” you could do so for under $400 depending on your creativity.
 But realistically be prepared to spend around $400 – $500.

 Finally, don’t be afraid to buy cheap.
 I know it sounds funny to hear that, but you are starting out and if you don’t like fly fishing, (which I doubt will happen), then the outlay to walk away won’t hurt too much.
 Also, as you become more knowledgeable and skilled, your needs will change and be more specific as to how you fish.
 Spending money is always better when you spend it on something you know you need and want.